-With respect to forward-looking information contained herein, the Corporation has applied several material factors or assumptions including, but not limited to, certain assumptions as to production rates, operating cost, recovery and metal costs; that any additional financing needed will be available on reasonable terms; the exchange rates for the U.S. and Canadian currencies will be consistent with the Corporation's expectations; that the current exploration, development, environmental and other objectives concerning the Project can be achieved and that the Corporation's other corporate activities will proceed as expected; that the current price and demand for gold and other metals will be sustained or will improve; that general business and economic conditions will not change in a materially adverse manner and that all necessary governmental approvals for the planned exploration, development and environmental protection activities on the Project will be obtained in a timely manner and on acceptable terms; and the continuity of economic and political conditions and operations of the Corporation.
+Forward-looking information is necessarily based upon a number of estimates and assumptions, including material estimates and assumptions related to the factors set forth below that, while considered reasonable by the Corporation as at the date of this MD&A in light of management's experience and perception of current conditions and expected developments, are inherently subject to significant business, economic and competitive uncertainties and contingencies.
+With respect to forward-looking information contained herein, the Corporation has applied several material factors or assumptions including, but not limited to, certain assumptions as to production rates, operating costs, recovery and metal costs; that any additional capital and financing needed will be available on reasonable and acceptable terms; the exchange rates for the U.S. and Canadian currencies will be consistent with the Corporation's expectations; that the current exploration, development, environmental and other objectives concerning the Project can be achieved and that the Corporation's other corporate activities will proceed as expected; that the formal review process under the National Environmental Policy Act (including a joint review process involving the USFS, the State of Idaho and other agencies and regulatory bodies), as well as the public comment period and environmental impact statement, will proceed in a timely manner and as expected; that litigation challenging the Corporation's current business model can be reasonably anticipated and adequately defended; that the current price and demand for gold and other metals will be sustained or will improve; the equipment and personnel required for permitting, construction and operations will be available on a continual basis; there will be no unforeseen delays, unexpected geological or other effects, equipment failures, or permitting or other delays; that general business, economic and market conditions will not change in a materially adverse manner and that all necessary governmental approvals and authorization for the planned exploration, development and environmental protection activities relating to the Project will be obtained in a timely manner and on acceptable terms; and the continuity of economic and political conditions and operations of the Corporation.